One of the best ways to build wealth over time is to invest. Keeping track of your portfolio isn’t always easy, though.

 Some stock tracking apps also offer access to other asset classes.
 If you’re interested in a full picture of how all your holdings work together, a stock tracking app that connects to all your investment accounts can be useful, since you’ll be able to see other items, including potentially cryptocurrencies, in one place.

-1. Personal Capital Best Stock Tracking App
+1. Empower Best Stock Tracking App

 401(k) Fee Analyzer

-Connect your 401(k) plan to Personal Capital and you’ll get a free fee analysis.
+Connect your 401(k) plan to Empower and you’ll get a free fee analysis.
 You might be surprised at the fees charged by employer-sponsored plans.
 You can get an idea of how much you’re losing to fees, as well as get helpful hints on where you could move your money to avoid some of the high fees.

 With the help of this tool, you can manage your own portfolio.
 After reviewing your assets, you can get tips on rebalancing and risk tolerance to see what tweaks you can make for a portfolio more likely to help you reach your goals.